Chien-Shiung Wu: Education

-Although Wu ended up doing scientific research, her writing was considered outstanding thanks to her early training.
-Her Chinese calligraphy was praised by others.
-Before matriculating to National Central University Wu spent the summer preparing for her studies with her usual full force.
-She felt that her background and training in Suzhou Women's Normal School were insufficient to prepare her for majoring in science.
-Her father encouraged her to plunge ahead, and bought her three books for her self-study that summer: trigonometry, algebra, and geometry.
-This experience was the beginning of her habit of self-study, and it gave her sufficient confidence to major in mathematics in the fall of 1930.

-Mingde Middle School, where Wu studied as a child.
-The building in the background is named after Wu.

-From 1930 to 1934, Wu studied at National Central University (now known as Nanjing University) and first majored in mathematics but later transferred to physics.
+From 1930 to 1934, Wu studied at National Central University, where she initially majored in mathematics but later transferred to physics.
 She became involved in student politics.
 Relations between China and Japan were tense at this time, and students were urging the government to take a stronger line with Japan.
 Wu was elected as one of the student leaders by her colleagues because they felt that since she was one of the top students at the university, her involvement would be forgiven, or at least overlooked, by the authorities.
 That being the case, she was careful not to neglect her studies.
 She led protests that included a sit-in at the Presidential Palace in Nanjing, where the students were met by Chiang Kai-shek.

 For two years after graduation, she did graduate-level study in physics and worked as an assistant at Zhejiang University.
 She became a researcher at the Institute of Physics of the Academia Sinica.
-Her supervisor was Gu Jing-Wei, a female professor who had earned her PhD abroad at the University of Michigan and encouraged Wu to do the same.
+Her research on low-temperature gas spectroscopy was supervised by Ku Zing-whai, the only female physics professor at the institute and the first female physics PhD in the country.
+Ku had earned her doctoral degree at the University of Michigan and encouraged Wu to do the same.
 She became an important role model to the young Wu, who developed confidence and was sometimes blunt and honest when giving advice to close friends.
 Wu was accepted by the University of Michigan, and her uncle, Wu Zhou-Zhi, provided the necessary funds.
 She embarked for the United States with a female friend and chemist from Taicang, Dong Ruo-Fen (董若芬), on the in August 1936.
 Her parents and uncle saw her off at the Huangpu Bund as she boarded the ship.
-Her father and uncle were very sad while her mother was in tears that day, and little did Wu know that she would never see her parents again.
 Though her family would survive the Second World War, she would only visit the remaining members of her family decades later when she made trips to China in the 1970s.